NeuroTechX/ntx_slack_archive/opportunities.md

  >francescacoo I would like to visit and gain some practical experience with HBP and what it can do to improve/complement our research.
 The weblink seems broken though.
 Can you give me any info on when I would be able to visit?
 Thanks, -M

+6/4/2017 8:18 AM

+ **francescacoo** :

+ >mhough: yep the website seems to be down..
+I found it on their facebook page: <https://www.facebook.com/hbpeducation/?ref=br_rs> they posted on the 31st of may